InfOmics/TEDAR/README.md

 We used the ADReCS and PROTECT datasets contained verified drug-adr relations for assessing the performances of TEDAR.
 The reference dataset used is obtained by merging these two datasets.
 Furthermore we selected only the drug-ard pairs for which a minimum number of reports equal to 5 is reported in RNF.
 The excluded pairs did not have enough support in the RNF dataset to be detected as signals.

-Input data and reference dataset provided in this repository are encoded.
+Input data and reference dataset provided in this repository contain drugs encoded as: <i>drug1, drug2, ... drug3042 </i>.

+Reference dataset `reference_dataset.txt` is contained in `DockerContainer/TEDAR`in directory.

 #### Input Data